Sandbags and warnings as northeast U.S. braces for storm-driven flood

-Along Boston’s Long Wharf, near the Fanueil Hall tourist area, large piles of sandbags were in place around a subway station and a Marriott hotel, a spot that flooded with icy seawater during an early January storm.
+Along Boston’s Long Wharf, not far from the Fanueil Hall tourist area, large piles of sandbags were in place around a subway station and a Marriott hotel, a spot that flooded with icy seawater during an early January storm.

 “People need to take this very seriously,” Massachusetts Governor Charlie Baker told a Thursday press conference, telling people to prepare for a repeat of the flooding that affected much of state’s east coast during the Jan.
 4“bombogenesis” winter storm.“If you live in an area that is told to evacuate, we strongly encourage you do so first thing Friday morning.”